hazelcast/fraud-detection-python/inference-pipeline.md

 The real-time inference pipeline orchestrates the execution of the following steps
 ![Realtime fraud detection pipeline: behind the scenes](./images/pipeline.png)

-* **Ingest** - placing new transactions in the "transaction" map (in-memory distributed data structure in Hazelcast) triggers the execution of this pipeline
+* **Ingest** - transactions are retrieved from a Kafka topic.
+Using Hazelcast stream processing primitives, we calculate and keep (in-memory) values for "transactions in the last 24 hours", "amount spent in previous 24 hours", transactions in the last 7 days".
+The values are calculated in real-time as trasactions arrive in Hazelcast.
-* **Enrich** - Using credit card number and merchant code on the incoming transaction, it looks up data in the "customer" and "merchant" maps.
-This information was previosuly loaded to Hazelcast in-memory data store (in step 2)
+* **Enrich** - Using credit card number and merchant code on the incoming transaction, it looks up data in already in Hazelcast about the "customer" and "merchant".
-* **Transform** - Calculates the 'Distance from home' feature using location reported in the transaction and customer billing address stored (which is available on the "customer" map)
+* **Transform** - Calculates the 'Distance from home' feature using location reported in the transaction and customer billing address stored (which is available on the "customer" map).
+Prepare a Fraud Detection Request combining all of the information available.
-* **Predict** - Runs the LightGBM model passing the required input data (transformed in the format required by the model)
+* **Predict** - Runs a LightGBM model to get a Fraud Prediction for the transaction
-* **Act** - Stores the fraud probability returned by the model, along with the transaction data in the `predictionResult` MAP (Hazelcast in-memory) for real-time analytics
+* **Act** - Stores the transaction and fraud probability in the `predictionResult` MAP (Hazelcast in-memory data store) for real-time fraud analytics

 # Creating the Inference Pipeline
 Let's walk through the Pipeline creation code in [Main.java](./deploy-jobs/src/main/java/org/example/Main.java)